AyushSingh2901/Data_Visualization_With_Python/README.md

 # LAPD Crime Data Analysis Tool

 This project performs exploratory data analysis (EDA) and visualizations on crime data from Los Angeles, spanning from 2020 to the present.
-The tool allows users to interactively explore crime trends, patterns by time and location, and the most common types of crimes reported.
+The tool allows users to interactively explore crime trends , patterns by time and location, and the most common types of crimes reported.

 ## 📂 Dataset